wizardyesterday/RtlSdrWork_agc/radioDiags/AutomaticGainControl/README.txt

 file, AutomaticGainControl.c.

 3.1 int agc_init(int32_t operatingPointInDbFs,
+    uint32_t maxAmplifierGainInDb,
     uint32_t signalMagnitudeBitCount,
     void (*setGainCallbackPtr)(uint32_t gainIndB),
     uint32_t (*getGainCallbackPtr)(void))

 This function initializes the AGC.
 The operatingPointIndBFs parameter sets the initial operating point of the AGC.
+The "maxAmplifierGainInDb" parameter indicates the maximum amplifier gain that is allowable for the AGC algorithm.

 The "signalMagnitudeBitCount" parameter dictates how many bits are required for the signal magnitude.
 This parameter is required so that the AGC can convert